Eight of the Most Frequently Asked Questions

 A: After a practice transition, staff members may be just as worried about keeping their jobs as you are about keeping your staff.
 If they leave, they will have to begin working with a new doctor anyway.
 They may as well give you a chance.
 Make an effort to earn the goodwill of your staff and you’ll give them no reason to leave.

-Q: What is a reasonable covenant not to compete?
-Are these enforceable?
+6. Q: What is a reasonable covenant not to compete (non-compete agreement)?
+Are non-compete agreements enforceable?

-A: A reasonable noncompete clause is bounded by time and by the geographic area where most of the practice’s patients live or work.
+A: A reasonable non-compete agreement is bounded by time and by the geographic area where most of the practice’s patients live or work.
 These bounds are unique to each practice.
 Generally, covenants are enforceable when they are specific and protect the practice’s interests while respecting the previous owner’s rights.

-Q: What will my payments be on my loan?
+7. Q: What will my payments be like on my dental practice loan?

-A: Our loan calculator can help you determine what your payments will be.
+A: Our loan calculator can help you determine what your dental practice loan payments will be.

-Q: Can I use cash when purchasing a practice?
+8. Q: Can I use cash to buy a dental practice?

 A: Absolutely!
 U.S. currency is legal tender for all debts, public and private!